A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

+Let us prove that $X\times_B E$ is HF.
 We use the previous lemma.
 By assumption, $X$ is $HF$.
 We only need to prove that the fibres of $q$ are HF.
-By the lemma below, given $x \in X$, the fibre of $q$ at $x$ is homeomorphic to $p^{-1}(f(x))$, which is HF since $B$ and $E$ are.
-(We are using Lemma \ref{2of3} here.) \end{proof}
+Given $x \in X$, the fibre of $q$ at $x$ is homeomorphic to $p^{-1}(f(x))$, which is HF since $B$ and $E$ are.\end{proof}

-Note that the following result is not immediate, given that $k$-ification was applied to both product and induced topologies, see Subsection \ref{sec:conventions_top}. \begin{Lemma} Given $x \in X$, the fibre of $q\colon X\times_B E \to X$ at $x$ is homeomorphic to $p^{-1}(f(x))$. \end{Lemma} \begin{proof} We have a pullback diagram in $\CGWH$, where the $\inc$ denote the obvious inclusion maps,

-By applying the pullback pasting lemma, the outer rectangle of the diagram below on the left is a pullback in $\CGWH$.
-The diagram on the right below is a pullback in $\CGWH$ as well,